newrelic/newrelic-agent-control/docs/README.md

 ### Agents Health Reporting

-Following OpAMP specs, each Supervisor sends an AgentToServer message to Fleet Management after any health change.
+Following OpAMP specs, each Supervisor sends an AgentToServer message to Fleet Control after any health change.

 The message includes a detailed ComponentHealth structure containing information such as the agent's health status, start time, last error, etc.